Muscle Control not only helps you to better control your body, it helps you to better feel it.

 You'll still be working in your poses, there will still be muscular activation (since you need it to feel your body) however, the activation, the effort will be the minimum required.

-Note that this package has two options.
+Note that this package has three options.

-All three include an hour long routine (roughly) that focuses on a particular aspect of body awareness.
+The first three include an hour long routine (roughly) that focuses on a particular aspect of body awareness.

 This option is enough to get you started on "learning your body".